top of page

 How do we apply?

 The bidding process is set by the UniBrass Foundation bye-law (which can be found here), and as such remains similar from year to year.
-The 2025/26 bidding process requires the following:
+The 2025/26 bidding process required the following:

 The first stage is a short form to register your interest in hosting UniBrass and to put you in touch with a trustee.
 They will be able to provide more information and answer any questions you might have.
 Completing this form does not imply any further commitment.